Your browser is unsupported

 The charts above illustrate the projected difference in liquidity for an index and a bond based on recent trading history (time-weighted ADV) versus a modelled projection (projected trade capacity).

 From a research perspective, the integration of these liquidity measures offers rich opportunity.
 ICE’s fixed income index Liquidity Metrics provide a deeper, more uniform understanding of liquidity variation across asset segments and market conditions.
 As a result, researchers can better quantify the relationship between bid-offer spreads and volume-based liquidity metrics, as well as potentially provide ETF issuers and investors with clearer visibility into premium/discount behaviors.
 Risk assessment in fixed income markets could also be refined through granular liquidity analysis.
 Both asset managers and issuers could apply these insights to inform index design and methodology, incorporating elements demonstrated to support liquidity.
-For these use cases, the ICE Custom Index Tool provides a web-based platform for analyzing the liquidity impact of user decisions on custom indices and other strategies.
-At a higher level, ICE Data Indices' extensive liquidity information and standardized index constituent data allows us to generate liquidity metrics that apply to diverse bond sectors around the world.
+For these use cases, the ICE Custom Index Tool provides a web-based platform for analyzing the liquidity impact of user decisions on custom indices representing alternative investment strategies.
+And at a higher level, ICE Data Indices' extensive coverage universe and standardized index constituent data allow users to compare liquidity metrics across diverse bond market segments around the world.